anup-cloudguru/foundational-linux-training-projects/02-system-access-and-file-management/04-regaining-command-prompt.md

 Being able to regain control of your terminal when it becomes unresponsive is essential for smooth and efficient command-line work.
 By using **Control + C**, you can quickly stop a command and return to the command prompt.
 This is an important skill for any Linux user and will enhance your productivity and problem-solving capabilities.

-**Note**: Familiarize yourself with advanced process management techniques for handling stubborn or complex processes.

 ---